dohoonk/Tony-Week2-Whatsapp/README.md

 # WhatsApp-style Chat (Expo + Firebase)

+## 👥 Persona: “The Trip Crew”
+Digital-native groups of 4–6 friends planning weekend trips and events entirely in chat.
+They want decisions, reminders, itineraries, and weather handled in the same place they talk.

+Key needs:
+- Reduce planning chaos with quick summaries and clear next steps
+- Lightweight polls for fast consensus
+- Deadlines with shared reminders
+- AI-generated itineraries
+- Weather-aware plans across the trip window

 A cross-platform chat app built with Expo (React Native) and Firebase.
 Supports email auth, friends with requests, direct/group chats, optimistic messaging with offline outbox, realtime presence, unread divider, and foreground notifications.

 ## 1) Prerequisites